oclif/oclif.github.io/docs/help_classes.md

 title: Help Classes
 ---

-Out of the box oclif provides a great help experience for CLIs via [@oclif/plugin-help](https://github.com/oclif/plugin-help).

-User can invoke help with the `--help` flag.
+Out of the box oclif provides a great help experience for CLIs.
+Users can invoke help with the `--help` flag.

 ```
 $ my-cli login --help